wbsoft/parce/docs/source/deflanguage.rst

 The target
 ----------

 Third and following items in a normal rule are zero or more targets.
-A target causes the parser to switch to another lexicon, and thereby causes a new Context to be created for that lexicon.
+A target causes the parser to switch to another lexicon, thereby creating a new Context for that lexicon.

-In a rule, a target is specified using zero or more items after the pattern and the action of the rule.

-When a target list is non-empty, the targets contained therein are processed as follows:
+When a target list is non-empty, the target items contained therein are processed as follows:

-* if a single target is a lexicon, that lexicon is pushed on the stack and parsing continues there.
+* if a target is a lexicon, that lexicon is pushed on the stack and parsing continues there.

-* if a single target is a positive integer, the current lexicon is pushed that many times onto the stack, and parsing continues.
+* if a target is a positive integer, the current lexicon is pushed that many times onto the stack, and parsing continues.

-* if a single target is a negative integer, that many lexicons are popped off the stack, and parsing continues in a previous lexicon, adding tokens to a Context that already exists.
+* if a target is a negative integer, that many lexicons are popped off the stack, and parsing continues in a previous lexicon, adding tokens to a Context that already exists.
 The root context is never popped of the stack.